-Make a Fairy House!
+Make a Milk Jug Fairy House!

 My daughter, Honor (age 3), and I had a wonderful time together transforming a gallon milk jug into a fairy house for our ever-developing fairy garden.